 Traditional network ports have one end connected to a switch and another end connected to a network device.
 However, with our networks becoming increasingly complex, so have our ports.
 In today's IT infrastructure, ports are often connected to hubs or truncated.
 This raises a need for a comprehensive port scanner that can identify not only the switch a port is connected to, but also the nature of the port connections and the devices connected to it.

 OpUtils' network port scanner simplifies this process.
 You can have an in depth view of the port and device connectivity using the Ports tab of the Switch Port Mapper module.
 The Ports tab lists all the scanned ports and the connected devices.
-This network port scanner also enables you to identify ports with multiple MAC addresses, stacked ports, and devices with virtual IPs.
+This network port scanner also enables you to scan network ports and identify ports with multiple MAC addresses, stacked ports, and devices with virtual IPs.
 Clicking on the port displays the list of all the connected MAC addresses.

 Not all switches and ports require the same scanning and monitoring configurations.
 Highly utilized switch ports require constant scanning of multiple aspects within short intervals whereas rarely utilized switches can be scanned once in a while.
 This is why deploying network port scanning tools with a predefined scanning schedule and no customization options can be inefficient.